 A joint effort by the University of Michigan and Indiana University at Bloomington to study new models for supporting humanities book publishing.
 Generously supported by the Andrew W. Mellon Foundation.

-In June of 2016 the University of Michigan Library (U-M Library) and Knowledge Unlatched (KU) began a collaboration “to study and overcome remaining obstacles to the spread of open access scholarly publishing in the humanities and social sciences.”
-One product of this partnership will be a survey of academic librarians in the United States conducted by Christopher Barnes, PhD, a fellow at U-M Library and an LIS student in the School of Information.
-The survey, to be released toward the end of November, will target librarians involved in the decision-making process behind participation in open access (OA) initiatives targeting monographs in the humanities and social sciences (HSS).
+A 2016 collaboration between the University of Michigan Library (U-M Library) and Knowledge Unlatched (KU) “to study and overcome remaining obstacles to the spread of open access scholarly publishing in the humanities and social sciences” led Christopher Barnes, PhD, a fellow at U-M Library and an LIS student in the School of Information.